-Trends: The statewide rate has increased for the last two quarters, nearly reaching the highest rate (18%) for eight quarters studied.
-The OK region has been one standard deviation or more below the state average for the last six quarters, although it has shown an increase for the past two quarters.
+Trends: The statewide rate has increased for the last three quarters, reaching the highest rate for eight quarters studied.
+The OK region rate, which had been one standard deviation or more below the state average for the last seven quarters, increased to within one standard deviation of the statewide average.